 Villanova beat No. 14 Florida State for AdvoCare title

-Collin Gillespie had a game-high 17 points, including two key late free throws, and the Wildcats won the AdvoCare Invitational by beating No. 14 Florida State 66-60.
+Collin Gillespie had 17 points, including two key late free throws, and the Wildcats won the AdvoCare Invitational by beating No. 14 Florida State 66-60 non Saturday.

 "He loves the competition," Villanova coach Jay Wright said.
 "I'm just glad he's on our side."